vapor/docs/3.0/docs/vapor/json.md

 }

-/// A login response (success output) struct LoginResponse: Encodable, JSONResponseRepresentable {
+/// A login response (success output) struct LoginResponse: Encodable, ResponseRepresentable {
   var token: String

   // The profile will be encoded to JSON